Glossary March 29, 2021

 Table of Contents

-Landscape architecture is a comprehensive field that deals with designing, constructing and studying different environments that include not just the architectural elements but also the science, art and environmental ones.
-Additionally, landscape architecture is not strictly about aesthetics, either – improving QoL (Quality of Life) and providing comfort are also included in the goals of a landscape architect.
+Landscape architecture is a comprehensive field that deals with designing, constructing, and studying different environments, including both architectural elements and scientific, artistic, and environmental elements.
+Additionally, landscape architecture is not strictly about aesthetics, and a landscape architect’s goals also include the implementation of various quality-of-life features and providing comfort.

-Software that works for BIM landscape architecture
+Software that works with BIM landscape architecture

 Advantages of BIM landscape architecture